 This could include enrollment, notices, changes, and reporting.

 This may include applicant tracking, management, and reporting.

-What are the components of HRIS?
+What are the components of HRIS(Human Resource Information Systems)?

-Human Resource Information Systems core offering includes a database to store employee information.
+Human Resource Information System core offering includes a database to store employee information.
 HR professionals can input all personnel data into the system which can be accessed from anywhere, round the clock.
 Types of data that HR professionals collect in the database include compensation history, emergency contact information, and performance review.
 The core database can also be viewed as an online backup for paper files.